Vivienneng58/habitTracker/README.md

 ## Project Choice

+## The Habit Tracker with Calendar View

-**Product Details:** A habit tracking application with a primary calendar interface.
+•**Product Details:** A habit tracking application with a primary calendar interface.
 Users define habits and mark them complete on the calendar grid.
 The application calculates and displays statistics like completion streaks and monthly consistency.

-**Objective:** The objective is to build a motivational personal development tool that helps users establish and maintain habits.
+•**Objective:** The objective is to build a motivational personal development tool that helps users establish and maintain habits.
 The application will provide a clear, visual representation of their progress through a calendar interface and insightful statistics.

-**Target User:** An individual focused on personal development who wants a visual and statistical way to track their daily or weekly habits.
+•**Target User:** An individual focused on personal development who wants a visual and statistical way to track their daily or weekly habits.

 ## Justification of Tools